bids-standard/bids-specification/DECISION-MAKING.md

    example it is perfectly fine for a PR to consist of content developed by a group of experts over an extended period of time via in person meetings and online collaborations using a Google Document.
-1. To facilitate triaging of incoming PR you can subscribe to notifications for new PRs proposing changes to specific files.
-To do this add your Github name next to the file you want to subscribe to in the [CODEOWNERS](CODEOWNERS).
+1. To facilitate triage of incoming PR you can subscribe to notifications for new PRs proposing changes to specific files.
+To do this add your GitHub name next to the file you want to subscribe to in the [CODEOWNERS](CODEOWNERS).
 This way you will be ask to review each relevant PR.
 Please mind that lack of your review will not prevent the PR from being merged so if you think the PR needs your attention, please review it